Frankfurt School Logo

 Queries Predictable, periodic Unpredictable, ad hoc

-Given period Current Past to future
+Focal period of time Current Past to future

 Time horizon 1–3 months Years or decades